google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/redundant.markdown

 ## Remove redundant page elements

-HTML files constitute nearly [70k and more than nine requests](http://httparchive.org/trends.php#bytesHtml&reqHtml) for the average web page.
-Many popular sites use several thousand HTML elements per page, and several thousand lines of code, even on mobile.
+HTML files constitute nearly 70k and more than nine requests for the average web page, according to [HTTP Archive](http://httparchive.org/trends.php#bytesHtml&reqHtml):

 [![HTTP Archive graph of HTML Transfer Size and HTML Requests](images/http-archive-html-requests.png)](http://httparchive.org/trends.php#bytesHtml&reqHtml)

+Many popular sites use several thousand HTML elements per page, and several thousand lines of code, even on mobile.
 Excessive HTML file size [may not make pages load more slowly](http://jsbin.com/zofavunapo/1/edit?html,js,output), but a heavy HTML payload can be a sign of content bloat: larger .html files mean more elements, more text content, or both.

 Reducing HTML complexity will also reduce page weight, help enable localization and internationalization and make responsive design easier to plan and debug.
 For information about writing more efficient HTML, see [High performance HTML](https://samdutton.wordpress.com/2015/04/02/high-performance-html/).